 The Historical Context

-The construction of the Berlin Wall began on August 13, 1961.
-East German authorities, with the support of the Soviet Union, aimed to prevent the mass exodus of their citizens to the prosperous West Germany via West Berlin, which was still accessible.
-The wall consisted of a concrete barrier, guarded by barbed wire, guard towers, and various security measures.
+In fact, the construction of the Berlin Wall started on August 13, 1961.
+Thus, East Germany together with the support of the Soviet Union sought to bar people’s migration to richer West Germany via West Berlin which remained open for people.
+The wall was also made on a concrete base, having barbed wire on top, watch towers and other security features.

 Purpose and Impact